davidgiven/cpm65/README.md

 ### BBC Micro notes

-  - it'll autodetect the amount of available memory.
+  - It'll autodetect the amount of available memory.
 If you're on a Master or Tube system, I'd suggest making sure you're in mode 0 or 3 before running.
     On a BBC Micro... well, it _will_ run in mode 0, but you'll only get a 2.5kB TPA!
 I suggest mode 7.
+On the Electron you have to use mode 6 which gives you 14kB of TPA, which isn't enough to run the assembler.

-  - the CP/M file system is stored in a big file (called cpmfs).
+  - The CP/M file system is stored in a big file (called cpmfs).
 This will expand up to the size defined in diskdefs: currently, 192kB (the largest that will fit on a SSSD disk).
 All disk access is done through MOS so you should be able to use a ramdisk, hard disk, Econet, ADFS, VDFS, etc. If so,